benjamin0204/FrontEndMentorProjects/stats-preview-card-component-main/README-template.md

 ### What I learned

-I learned how to use felx to build a 2 column grid
+I learned how to use flex to build a 2 column grid

 ```css
 flex: 50%;